CiganEnterprise/wedding_invitation/README.md

 ![Website main page](wedding_documentation/picture_8.png)

-The project, like any other I've created, it's responsible, easy to access and use by almost any user.
+The project, like any other I've created, it's responsive, easy to access and use by almost any user.

 ![Website main page](wedding_documentation/picture_9.png) ![Website main page](wedding_documentation/picture_10.png)